Monthly Newsletter & Yearly Checklists

 • Speak to your parents about how college will be paid for.
 This will help you prepare for where best to look.

-• Set up an email that will ONLY be used for college “stuff” – this helps clear the clutter from your personal emails.
+• Set up an email that will ONLY be used for college “stuff”—this will help clear the clutter from your personal emails.

 • Do some virtual college visits and attend any local college fairs.